 This insulting turn of events is yet again a reminder to all in regards to respect for holiday cheer and greevil awareness.

 Not so long ago, a tome containing the stories of old and slightly less old has been uncovered - the Archronicus opens its pages to those it deems worthy, and uncovers to them secrets from small to big.
-As of right now, only three of them have been uncovered and preserved - one that tells the story of the Mad Moon and the Ancients, one that is a recollection of a Keen's encouter with a dragon's carcass and one that tells us of the Gem of True Sight being sought by Maelrawn and treasure hunters.
+As of right now, but a few are uncovered.
 The transcripts can be found if you follow the link above; here will be left parts that openly correlate with the Heroes and events we know of.

 - The Dire and Radiant ancient are yet again said to be focused on their eternal fight and that only; they emanate dire and radiant energies respectively, but ultimately are focused on just their strife.
 That doesn't make them neutral in nature, but they do not belong to either evil or good.